crescent-network/crescent/x/liquidity/spec/02_state.md

-    PoolCoinDenom         string   // denom of the pool coin MinPrice              *sdk.Dec // the minimum price of ranged pool, nil for basic pools MaxPrice              *sdk.Dec // the maximum price of ranged pool, nil for basic pools TranslationX          *sdk.Dec // x-axis translation value for ranged pool. denoted as 'a' in some documents TranslationY          *sdk.Dec // y-axis translation value for ranged pool. denoted as 'b' in some documents LastDepositRequestId  uint64   // id of the last deposit request for the pool LastWithdrawRequestId uint64   // id of the last withdraw request for the pool Disabled              bool     // true if pool is disabled, false if not disabled
+    PoolCoinDenom         string   // denom of the pool coin MinPrice              *sdk.Dec // the minimum price of ranged pool, nil for basic pools MaxPrice              *sdk.Dec // the maximum price of ranged pool, nil for basic pools LastDepositRequestId  uint64   // id of the last deposit request for the pool LastWithdrawRequestId uint64   // id of the last withdraw request for the pool Disabled              bool     // true if pool is disabled, false if not disabled